How Can I Help You?

 - Regulatory Compliance: Understand the legal requirements for your business so you can take a proactive approach to ensuring compliance See More

 - Estate Planning: Prepare or revise your wills, trusts, and other estate planning documents See More

 - Firearms Law: Address your legal questions and needs as they involve firearm laws (Individuals and Businesses)

-While my legal practice is not limited to firearm businesses and those owning firearms, my unique qualifications help businesses and individuals with their firearm-related, legal concerns.
+My legal practice is not limited to firearm businesses and those owning firearms.
+However, my unique qualifications help businesses and individuals with their firearm-related, legal concerns.
 I have authored two volumes on firearm laws.
 Volume 1 explains federal firearm laws and Volume 2 explains Texas firearm laws.
 Read More

 Whether you currently operate a business, or wish to start one, you should seek counsel from an attorney who can help you prepare the necessary documents and navigate the legal requirements.
 This is particularly important with a firearms business where legal compliance is paramount to staying in business.
 Working with an attorney who knows and understands these laws and regulations will help you get started and continue your business without legal entanglements.